TIBCOSoftware/be-tools/cloud/docker/gvproviders/README.md

 Following environment variables are applicable for this GV provider type:
 * CONJUR_SERVER_URL - Conjur Server URL
 * CONJUR_ACCOUNT - Account created in conjur
-* CONJUR_LOGIN - User or host name
+* CONJUR_LOGINNAME - User or host name
 * CONJUR_APIKEY - Api key
 * CONJUR_SECURE - Set value to `true` to run conjur cli in secure mode.Also copy the CA certificate in the same folder as application EAR and CDD files.